catseye/Wanda/Wanda.md

 Wanda
 =====

 Wanda is a Forth-like language.
-Despite being Forth-like, however, it is arguably inappropriate to call it "concatenative", or even "stack-based", because it is based on a string-rewriting semantics.
+However, despite being Forth-like, it seems unfair to call it "concatenative", or even "stack-based", because it is based on a string-rewriting semantics.

 The remainder of this document will describe the language and will attempt to justify the above statement.